Munchies & Minis | Magic Feywine Raisin Cake

 Get the Recipe!

-This video will always be around to cook along with.
-But I also have the printable PDF recipe card available for my Ko-Fi and Patreon supporters.
+You can keep scrolling for the recipe.
+HOWEVER, I also have the printable PDF recipe card available for my Patreon supporters.

 -OR-

-If you join my Patreon community at the “Kitchen Twitch” ($5/month) level or higher, you will not only get access to ALL of my Munchies & Minis recipe cards.
-You’ll also get blog-post Spotify-playlists, community-polls, entries into my monthly-mini giveaway, AND a welcome gift of my Lord of the Rings recipe cards and playlists.
+If you join my Patreon community at “The Archivist” ($5/month) tier, you will get access to my recipe PDF archive, even the ones not yet published on the blog.
+You’ll also get a welcome gift of some of my Lord of the Rings recipe cards and playlists.

 Feywine Raisin Cake inspired by Dungeons & Dragons: Planescape.
 Recipe by The Gluttonous Geek.